Have you ever tried to do still life photography? It’s a wonderful way for photographers to practice and improve their skills.

 So, for professional still life photography, what you need to prioritize is resolution and image quality.
 Full frame cameras are the best choice then, but they can be costly.

-If you can’t afford one just yet, don’t worry, you can start with whatever camera you have – or even your smartphone.
+If you can’t afford one just yet for still life photography, don’t worry, you can start with whatever camera you have – or even your smartphone.

 You may also find this list of the cheapest full frame cameras useful.